Readygaga/Port-waterway-MLworkshop-RL-routing/README.md

 The files in the directory notebooks are the replicates of all the .py files.
 So the function descriptions above apply to the Jupyter notebook files.

 # Training/Model directory
 The Training/Model directory contains some pretrained agents/models.
-In case you don't want to spend time to train agents, especially those trained with millions of steps/episodes.
+In case you don't want to spend time to train agents, especially to train them with millions of steps/episodes.

 # About Training Logs
 A Log directory will be created when you train agents.
 Then you can use TensorBoard to see the learning process.
 To use TensorBoard, write tensorboard --logdir Training/Logs in your IDE terminal, then you will get a link.
 You will be directed to TensorBoard by clicking the link.